XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 How can I contact Moomoo’s customer service?

-You can reach Moomoo’s customer service by phone, email, or online inquiry.
-Phone support is available during trading days from 08:30 AM to 04:30 PM ET, while email and online support are accessible 24/7.
-Detailed contact information is on the Moomoo Canada website.
+You can contact Moomoo’s customer service in Canada by phone, email, or online inquiry.
+Phone support is available on trading days from 08:30 AM to 04:30 PM ET, while email and online support are available 24/7.

 Does Moomoo offer any promotions or referral programs?